plebanip/teadal-node-demo/docs/QuickStart.md

 #### K8s storage

-We'll start off with local storage for now since we've only got one node in the cluster.
+We'll start off with microk8s `hostpath-storage` for now since we've only got one node in the cluster.
 Later on, when we add more nodes, we'll switch over to distributed storage backed by local disks on each node.
 (We set up DirectPV for that, but we could also use Longhorn or something